raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

   //=> [25, 49, 25]
 {% endhighlight %}

-Converting a polyary function into a nested series of unary functions is called **currying**, after Haskell Curry, who popularized the technique.
+Converting a polyadic function into a nested series of unary functions is called **currying**, after Haskell Curry, who popularized the technique.
 He actually rediscovered the combinatory logic work of [Moses Schönfinkel][moses], so we could easily call it "schönfinkeling."[^birds]

 [moses]: https://en.wikipedia.org/wiki/Moses_Schönfinkel
 [^birds]: When Raymond Smullyan wrote his seminal introduction to combinatory logic, he called it "To Mock a Mockingbird" and used forests of birds as his central metaphor to pay tribute to Schönfinkel, whose name means "Beautiful Bird" in German.